 Just like for customers, the sign up for couriers shouldn’t be time-consuming at first.

-You should let them check everything they need on the platform before signing up so you don’t repel them with “hiding” the information.
+You should let them check everything they need on the platform before signing up so you don’t repel them by “hiding” certain information.

-However, to start working with you, they’ll need to provide quite a sufficient amount of personal info.
+However, to actually start working with you, they’ll need to provide quite a sufficient amount of personal information.

-Normally, personal details for becoming a part of the delivery team would include:
+Normally, personal details that are requiered to become a part of the delivery team include: